 - Elimination of other family-based admission categories, including:

-- Adult, unmarried sons and daughters of legal permanent residents, and;
+- Adult children of legal permanent residents, and;

 - Siblings of U.S. citizens.

 - A focus on the admission of highly-skilled individuals whose skills would benefit our society.
 Recommended the elimination of the admission of unskilled workers and elimination of the diversity visa lottery.

 - Immigration admissions level of 550,000 per year, to be divided as follows: